10 new series to marathon this weekend

-With “Dahmer: The American Cannibal” still climbing the list of most watched series, Netflix has released another tense production by Ryan Murphy, equally based on real events and the less subtle style that characterize the works of the producer.
+With “Dahmer: The American Cannibal” still climbing the list of most watched series, Netflix has released another tense production by Ryan Murphy, equally based on real events and the unsubtle style that characterize the works of the producer.
 And this time, critics liked it better.

 There’s another good thriller in the selection, but the range of options even includes romance and the unmissable story of Spotify’s creation.
 Check out 10 suggestions for marathoning this weekend below.